MoonZoon/MoonZoon/docs/backend.md

 1. The function `main` is invoked.

-1. The function `frontend` is invoked on the the web browser request (if the path doesn't start with `_api`).
-The response is HTML that starts the Zoon (the frontend part).
+1. The `frontend` function returns HTML similar to a usual `index.html` with scripts for starting the frontend app back to the web browser.
+   - Requests with the url path starting with `_api` won't trigger the function.

 1. The function `up_msg_handler` handles message requests from the Zoon.
 Zoon sends in the `UpMsgRequest`:
    - Your `UpMsg`.